raiden-network/spec/smart_contracts.rst

 - There must not be a way for a single party to hold other user’s tokens hostage, therefore the system must hold in escrow any tokens that are deposited in a channel.
 - Losing funds as a penalty is not considered stealing, but must be clearly documented.
 - The system must support smart locks.
+- The system must expose the network graph.
+Clients have to collect events in order to derive the network graph.

 Data structures